 - Note that automatic computation of the Abstract property is based on comparing the signature of operations.
-If operations in the inheritance hierarchy have parameters with inconsistent use of types (e.g. mixed use of regular types, typedefs, type aliases or macros) then the automatic computation may fail. - ▶ A new preference RealTime Development Build/Transformations C++ Automatically compute if a class or capsule is abstract can be unset if you prefer to manually set the Abstract property - Note that this preference applies both for code generation and the Properties view - ▶ The Project Explorer and diagrams now show all abstract classes and pure virtual operations in italics
+If operations in the inheritance hierarchy have parameters with inconsistent use of types (e.g. mixed use of regular types, typedefs, type aliases or macros) then the automatic computation may fail. - ▶ A new preference RealTime Development Build/Transformations C++ Automatically compute if a class or capsule is abstract controls if the Abstract property should be automatically computed (by default it's not) - Note that this preference applies both for code generation and the Properties view - ▶ The Project Explorer and diagrams now show all abstract classes and pure virtual operations in italics

-Also, pure virtual operations now have "= 0" appended to their signatures.
+▶ Also, pure virtual operations now have "= 0" appended to their signatures